Searching for Beneficiaries May Surprise and Shock You

 Charles Eric Gordon, Esq. is an investigative attorney in Woodbury, New York and serves on the Board of Directors of the Society of Professional Investigators.
 A former special investigative counsel for a New York City municipal agency, Gordon’s practice is concentrated on locating people who have been absent for an extended period of time and/or about whom little information is known.

-I essentially earn my living solving puzzles, often being consulted on difficult and unusual missing person cases.
-One of the most memorable of these dates back over thirty years ago.
+I essentially earn my living solving puzzles, often being consulted on difficult and unusual missing-person cases.
+One of the most memorable of these dates back over 30 years ago.

 Back in those days, investigators consisted largely of making numerous telephone calls to former neighbors and acquaintances of the missing person and consulting public records.
 However, since the last few addresses used by Jack Price to receive his annual trust checks were either post office boxes or mail drops and the current contact information of Jack’s relatives were unknown to my client or the bank, this was not easily done.
 I did, fortunately, have Jack Price’s Social Security number, which he had to provide to the bank for tax purposes and estate records.
 I used Jack’s Social Security number to obtain a list of his numerous former home and mailing addresses.